 The purpose of a Title IX investigation pursuant to the University's Title IX Procedure is to determine:

-A student who has been accused of Title IX prohibited conduct can the Title IX Office.
-Confidential support also is available from CAPS, Holzer Student Health, Campus Chaplain and the Ombudsman Office.
+A student who has been accused of Title IX prohibited conduct can contact the Title IX Office.
+Confidential support also is available from Student Counseling Center, Holzer Student Health, Campus Chaplain and the Ombudsman Office.